 Some people think the road to publication is a straight line.
 I tend to think of it more as the path Christopher Columbus took to reach India, or the path Billy follows in your typical Family Circus Cartoon.
 Whatever route you take, you’re making the journey, and here’s a list of sites/people who can help.

 SCBWI: Join.
 They have lots of advice, information about the market, information about different publishing houses, etc. Plus, SCBWI will help you find a critique group in your area.
 I can’t emphasize the importance of a good critique group enough.
 Plus, if you go to meetings, you just might meet another like-minded soul (or two! or three) who will become your BFF.
+The message boards are also extremely helpful.

 Harold Underdown’s guide to publishing: Harold is legendary.